Bud Daley: Biography

 he picked for the American League All-Star team on July 2.
 Daley pitched a 5-hitter against the Orioles on July 21.
 The 8–1 win would have been a shutout except for a homer by Walt Dropo, which Daley gave up with two out in the 9th inning.
 Kansas City earned its 6th straight victory with a 3–0, 4-hitter, thrown by Daley against Boston, on July 25.
 For the 7th place Athletics Daley achieved a 16–13 record with a 3.17 ERA in 1959.
 On July 29 Daley was sidelined with an infected knee, which had hurt while sliding.
 His record was 11–6.
 He gained his 12th win against the Washington Senators with relief help from Tom Sturdivant.
 Daley concluded the 1959 season with a 16–13 record.

 Bob Cerv hit two home runs which assisted Daley in stopping a four-game winning streak by the Detroit Tigers, in May 1960.
 He earned his 10th victory of the season in June with an 11-7 decision over the Boston Red Sox.
 He yielded 7 earned runs, 4 of them on 2 home runs and a run scoring single by Ted Williams.
 Daley suffered his 16th setback against the Tigers on October 2, in a 6–4 loss.
 He had an equal number of wins.

 He was traded to the New York Yankees after being relegated to the Kansas City bullpen during the 1961 season.
 The move impaired his effectiveness as a pitcher.
 Frank Lane was responsible for trading Daley to the Athletics and then to the Yankees.

 Daley knew how to throw a spitball, describing the process to Ned Garver when both were with the Athletics.
 First, Daley would make his thumb and fingers moist.
 Then, he would hold them by the white part of the baseball, not on the seams.
 He tried to squeeze it like a watermelon seed as he threw it.
 This would keep the ball from spinning and often cause it to sink.

+Daley moved to Wyoming in 1975 and later reside in Riverton, Wyoming.
 Daley died in Riverton, Wyoming, on October 15, 2024, at the age of 92.